 Any personal information you give us will only be used to contact you about the activities you are reporting.
 We will not share your personal information without your consent unless we are legally obliged to do so.
 We will retain your personal information while we are undertaking our investigations and any follow up actions, and for up to 12 months afterwards.
 You can find full details on how we handle personal information in our Personal Information Charter.

 What could happen if a tree is cut down without a licence

-If no felling licence or other valid permission is in place, or if the wrong trees are cut down:
+If no felling licence, exemption to the need for a licence or other valid permission is in place:

 - the Forestry Commission can, in certain circumstances, serve a Restocking Notice to re-stock the land concerned, (or any other land as may be agreed), regardless of whether or not a prosecution takes place.
-The person served must maintain the replacement trees to acceptable standards for up to 10 years)
+The person served must maintain the replacement trees for up to 10 years.

-- if the restocking requirements of either a felling licence or a restocking notice are not complied with, the Forestry Commission may issue an Enforcement Notice requiring action be taken to meet the conditions previously set.
-It is an offence not to comply with an Enforcement Notice and can result in an unlimited fine, as determined by the court, upon conviction.
+- if the restocking requirements of either a felling licence or a Restocking Notice are not complied with, the Forestry Commission may issue an Enforcement Notice requiring action be taken to meet the conditions previously set.
+It is an offence not to comply with an Enforcement Notice and upon conviction, can result in the court imposing an unlimited fine, and/or issuing a Restocking Order.

-- if someone fells trees without a licence, and they claim annual agri-environment scheme payments on the land, they can be penalised financially.
+- if someone fells trees without a licence, and they claim annual agri-environment scheme payments on the land, they can be penalised financially through that scheme.
 Any failure to comply with the licensing controls is a breach under the Cross Compliance rules (GAEC 7a).

-- the Forestry Commission may issue guidance/a warning to those involved and retain a record of the activity to promote regulatory compliance and support future regulatory activity.
+- the Forestry Commission may issue guidance or a warning to those involved in accordance with our enforcement policy, and will retain a record of the activity to promote regulatory compliance and to support future regulatory and or enforcement activity.